mvolkmann/MyUnixEnv/notes/GoNotes.md

   - `go doc {pkg}`
     - outputs documentation for a given package
     - ex. `go doc json`
+  - `go fix {file-or-directory-path}`
+    - "finds Go programs that use old APIs and rewrites them to use newer ones."
+    - "After you update to a new Go release, fix helps make the necessary changes to your programs."
   - `go get {pkg1} {pkg2} ...`
     - downloads and installs packages and their dependencies
   - `go build {file-name}.go`